Oil extends bull run as EU agrees to ban most Russian oil

-U.S. West Texas Intermediate (WTI) crude was trading at $117.99 a barrel, up $2.92 in a fourth consecutive session of gains, up 3.6% from Friday’s close, and touched its highest since March 9.
-There was no settlement on Monday’s U.S. Memorial Day holiday.
+US West Texas Intermediate (WTI) crude was trading at $117.12 a barrel, up $2.04 in a fourth consecutive session of gains, up 1.8% from Friday’s close, and touched its highest since March 9.
+There was no settlement on Monday’s US Memorial Day holiday.

-Both benchmarks were set to end May higher for a sixth straight month.
+Both benchmarks were set to end May higher for a sixth straight month, gaining about 75% over the period.

 “Oil prices continue their biggest run in over a decade as we don’t have enough of anything and we are going to have less,” said Phil Flynn, an analyst at Price Futures group.